anybox/anybox.buildbot.odoo/README.rst

 turn, these usually require build utilities (gcc, make, etc), libraries and headers.

-There is a package for debian-based system that installs them all.
+There are `packages for debian-based systems <http://anybox.fr/blog/debian-package-helpers-for-openerp-buildouts>`_ that install all needed dependencies for OpenERP buildouts.

 Registration and slave capabilities
 -----------------------------------